 I started out in professional practice: 3 years with the multi-disciplinary firm of Totten Sims Hubicki Associates, and +5 years with the Toronto-based environmental design firm of Hough Stansbury Woodland.
 My work with HSW principals - particularly Michael Hough - were most formative.
 Daily practice was guided by notions of design from first principles, interdisciplinary and participatory efforts, critical contextual research, and iterative and reflective design-through-time.

 By nature I'm a generalist.
 As landscape complexity is better understood and socio-cultural diversity increases, standard arguments for disciplinary boundaries lose coherence.
 At the same time, the proliferation of branded trends contributes little to effective and meaningful environmental design.
 In my experience, robust and catalytic ideas are most likely to be generated when collaborators are engaged with people in their places.
 In these contexts we make progress in becoming (to quote David Orr) “specialists at things whole.”
-In other words, métissage as scholarly, creative and engaged practice.

 My appointment at Penn State in 1993 provided an opportunity to focus on several linked themes that seemed underdeveloped in the academy: